 Port Town: A ferry operates between Guardia and Porre.
 Once history is changed and relations with Medina thaw over, the ferry sails there.

-Underground Level: The Giant's Claw, which turns out to be the resurfaced ruins of the Tyrano Lair.
+Underground Level: The Reptite Lair and the Giant's Claw.
+The latter turns out to be leading to the ruins of the Tyranno Lair.

-The Very Definitely Final Dungeon: The Black Omen is a gigantic, black floating castle, but once it's raised in 12,000 B.C., people in later time periods are rather blase about it, since it's been in the sky for hundreds of generations and no one sees anything unusual about it.
+The Very Definitely Final Dungeon: The Black Omen is a gigantic, black aircraft, but once it's raised in 12,000 B.C., peasants in later time periods are rather blase about it, since it's been in the sky for hundreds of generations and no one sees anything unusual about it.
 Also, it's in no way required to fight the Big Bad, you can complete it three times in different time periods, and even entering it is completely optional.

 Wake-Up Call Boss: The Dragon Tank can be this on the first time playing.
 Partially because it is the first boss that requires more of a strategy than just attacking it until it dies.